Dokest/muva-rp-practica1/README.md

 The files that are the root of the project represent entry points for the application.
 That includes:
 - *main.py*: Executes the model stored into "*./output/competition_model.pkl*" and stores the result of the prediction into "Competicion1.txt"
-- *competition_train.py*: Trains the model and stores it into the "*./output/competition_model.pkl*" where it can be later executed from.
+- *competition_train.py*: Trains the model and stores it into the "*./output/competition_model.pkl*" where it can be later executed from
 - *complete_training.py*: This file represents the method we have used to choose between all the available transformers & classifiers.
-And it contains all the code to train, predict and then check for overfitting using SearchGridCV.
+And it contains all the code to train, predict and then check for overfitting using SearchGridCV
-- *definitions.py*: Is not an entry point, but rather a helper file to make all the paths work from the root of the project.
+- *definitions.py*: Is not an entry point, but rather a helper file to make all the paths work from the root of the project